JosephKav/Release-Notifier/README.md

       progressive_versioning: true                     # Optional. # Only send Slack(s) and/or WebHook(s) when the version increases (semantic versioning - e.g. v1.2.3a).
       allow_invalid: false                             # Optional.
 Allow invalid HTTPS Certificates.
       access_token: 'GITHUB_ACCESS_TOKEN'              # Optional.
 GitHub access token to use.
 Allows smaller interval (higher API rate limit).
+      skip_gotify: false                               # Optional.
+Don't send Gotify messages for new releases of this service.
       skip_slack: false                                # Optional.
 Don't send Slack messages for new releases of this service.
       skip_webhook: false                              # Optional.
 Don't send WebHooks for new releases of this service.
       interval: 10m                                    # Optional.
 The duration (AhBmCs where h is hours, m is minutes and s is seconds) to sleep between querying the URL for the version.